Save on holiday costs and travel with peace of mind with a credit card with travel insurance

-Travelling overseas always involves a lot of planning, but there are some emergencies that you may not know how to plan for.
-Free travel insurance can provide cardholders with peace of mind, plus a host of insurance cover while travelling.
-Depending on your card and eligibility, cardholders can take advantage of a variety of covers with complimentary insurance.
+Travelling overseas always involves a lot of organising, but there are some emergencies that you may not know how to plan for.
+Credit cards with complimentary travel insurance are a simple way cardholders can enjoy their holiday with a host of insurance covers.
+Depending on the card, different products will have varying eligibility requirements and complimentary insurances on offer.

 HSBC Platinum Credit Card Offer